ARZU-ISFANDIYARLI/my-course-portfolio-CEP146/Lab4a-1.md

   2. chop the potatos
   3. Pour the oil in the pan
   4. then pour the potatos in the pan
+  5. then add salt.
-  5. After 20 minutes your fries will ready.
+  6. After 20 minutes your fries will ready.

 -----